cloudrac3r/out-of-your-element/docs/self-service-room-creation-rules.md

 - When bot is added through "easy mode" web button, REPLACE INTO state 1 and ensureSpace.
 - When bot is added through "self-service" web button, REPLACE INTO state 0.
 - Event dispatcher will only ensureRoom if the guild_active state is 1.
-- createRoom can trust that the space exists because we check that in a calling function.
 - createRoom will only create other dependencies if the guild is autocreate.